 As an MSP, you specialize in technology first and foremost.
 But running an effective sales operation is critical for any successful MSP business.
 MSPs must, therefore, understand how to engage with buyers and communicate to them the value of the managed services they sell.

 Toward that end, keep reading for a primer on selling managed services to small and medium businesses, or SMBs, a common category of clients for MSPs.
 We'll start with an overview of best practices to follow when selling in this market, then transition to guidance on how to sell specific types of managed services.

-Selling MSP Services Best Practices
+How to Sell MSP Services: Best Practices

 There are a variety of best practices to bear in mind when you approach prospects in the managed services market.